samfargo/townscout/README.md

 - `*_mm_q`: Precipitation totals in tenths of millimetres.
 Decode with `value / 10`.
 - `*_in_q`: Precipitation totals in tenths of inches.
 Decode with `value / 10`.

-The scale factors are also recorded in the `out/climate/hex_climate.parquet` metadata under the `townscout_prism` key for downstream analytics.
+The scale factors are also recorded in the `out/climate/hex_climate.parquet` metadata under the `vicinity_prism` key for downstream analytics.

 ### Climate Data Validation